-Refill the reservoir to the center of oil sight glass with a turbine grade of oil that is rust and oxidation inhibited.
+Refill the reservoir to the center of oil sight glass with a rust and oxidation inhibited turbine grade oil.
 Refer to the outline and lubrication nameplate for the correct viscosity.

 (b) Quantity of lubrication oil

 Please refer to the lubrication nameplate for oil quantity.